Redstones call halt to CBS-Viacom merger talks

-Viacom stock dropped Monday morning after Shari Redstone called off a months-long exploration of a CBS-Viacom merger.
+Viacom and CBS stock dropped Monday morning after Shari Redstone called off a months-long exploration of a merger between the two companies.

-CBS stock was flat in pre-market trading.
-Viacom stock fell about 5 percent.
-The market moves came after CNBC reported that National Amusements, the controlling shareholder of both companies, has called off the merger talks.
+The market moves came after CNBC reported that National Amusements, the controlling shareholder of both media giants, had put an end to the merger talks.

-Two sources with direct knowledge of the matter confirmed to CNNMoney that National Amusements sent a letter to the boards of CBS and Viacom asking the two boards to stop exploring a combination.
+National Amusements subsequently released the letter it sent to the CBS and Viacom boards.

-It will be released publicly Monday morning, one of the sources said.
+"We have concluded that this is not the right time to merge the companies," the letter said.
+"Following the management changes that the Viacom board put in place, we have been very impressed with the forward-looking thinking and strategic plan being pursued under Bob Bakish's leadership.
+We know Viacom has tremendous assets that are currently undervalued, and we are confident that with this new strong management team, the value of these assets can be unleashed."

 Shari Redstone, the daughter of National Amusements chairman Sumner Redstone, squeezed longtime Viacom CEO Philippe Dauman out of the company over the summer.